-PJM will select resources in the Synchronized Reserve Zone and Reserve Sub-zone hourly to provide synchronized reserve based on a joint optimization between energy, regulation, non-synchronized reserve and synchronized reserve.
-Assignments will be communicated to the resource owners/operators by eMKT or the appropriate application.
+PJM selects resources in the Primary Reserve and Synchronized Reserve Zone and Reserve Sub-zone hourly and intra-hourly to provide primary reserve and synchronized reserve based on a joint optimization between energy, regulation, non-synchronized reserve and synchronized reserve.
+Assignments are communicated to the resource owners/operators by Markets Gateway and/or the appropriate application.